garjo17/features-by-iteration-with-stories-data-groupby-initiative/README.md

 =========================

 ## Overview
-Features by Itertarion with Stories Group by Initiative
+Features by Iteration with Stories Group by Initiative
 =========================

 ## Overview